fachat/upet_roms/Keys.md

 one of the three matrices.
 For the N-type keyboard this must be 1,2,4,6,8,X, as well as left shift and S (for Settings).
 For the B- and C64 type keyboards this must at this time be 4,6,8,X left shift and S.
+Also, H is used to go into "hardware" more, i.e. burnin and diagnostics

 The following table gives the identified unique keys with prefix